ncbi-nlp/PubMed-Best-Match/README.md

 A full solution consists of an information retrieval system to fetch articles matching the query and an implementation of LambdaMART to rerank the results.
 While this repository focuses on training a ranking model as implemented in the Best Match sort order of PubMed, we provide sample data to simulate the fetching steps.

 ### Prerequisites
 Everything has been tested on OSX.
 Unix should work well too, but the install might run into some problems on Windows.
 If this is the case, you will not be able to run the commands but, of course, you will be able to run the Python scripts – assuming it is installed.
-The code enforces the use of Python 3.4+ as it has not been tested on earlier versions.
+The code enforces the use of Python 3.4+ as it has not been tested on earlier versions. `pip` will be needed to install the dependencies too.

 ### Installation
 In order to setup the environment, please run the following commands.
 First, you need to download the repository, either from GitHub or via Git (if installed):